The 11 Greatest Live Albums Of All Time

 A couple of years before Pearl Jam launched their official bootleg series, the grunge legends released this live album.
 Recorded at various dates and venues on the band’s 1998 North American Tour, it featured a selection of songs that spanned from their debut to that year’s Yield and showed just why bootlegs of their shows were in such high demand.
-Full of raw yet polished energy, it captured a band who at the height of their powers, who could truly make their songs come alive onstage.
+Full of raw yet polished energy, it captured a band who, at the height of their powers, could truly make their songs come alive onstage.

 GREEN DAY, BULLET IN A BIBLE (2005)

 Green Day have always been a hell of a live force – ever since their early, DIY, 924 Gilman Street days.
 When this was recorded – across two days at the National Bowl in Milton Keynes in front of a crowd of more than 130,000 people – they were arguably one of the most important bands in the world thanks to American Idiot.
 Songs from that record sit alongside older hits like Brain Stew, Longview and Basket Case, but it’s the Beatlemania-esque screams of the crowd that really demonstrate how big a cultural phenomenon this trio from California had (and still have) become.

 Few bands around today can rally a crowd like political punks Anti-Flag, and more than two decades into the Pittsburgh band’s career, nothing is slowing them down.
 Recorded over three nights at the Troubadour in LA, this blistering record sees the band on fine, fast and furious form as they rip through songs from their entire career with rebellious zeal.
 What’s more, more recent songs like Fabled World and Brandenburg Gate raise a proud fist next to insurrectionary classics like Fuck The Flag and Die For The Government.